Posted on Aug 19, 2019

 To guard against these human-related intrusions, employees need the right tools and training to recognize malware, phishing emails, and other social engineering attacks.
 This is part and parcel of developing an organizational culture of security.

-To implement your cybersecurity plan, you need to fully train staff at all levels on the identified risks and on the procedures and systems designed to mitigate those risks.
+To implement your cybersecurity plan, you need to establish continuous employee cybersecurity training, and fully train staff at all levels on the identified risks and on the procedures and systems designed to mitigate those risks.
 Employee training is necessary to spread and encourage a security-aware culture as well as to ensure all employees know how to use the cybersecurity systems and tools you plan to implement.

 Putting cybersecurity in a silo will result in failure.
 Information about cybersecurity risks must be shared across all departments and at all levels.
 What you're doing related to cybersecurity must be communicated to all the appropriate stakeholders, especially those involved in your company's decision-making.
 You need to make it clear to all appropriate parties the potential business impact of relevant cyber risks—and then keep them aware and involved in ongoing activities.

 It is important to implement the appropriate cybersecurity framework for your company.
 This is typically dictated by the standards adopted by your industry.
 In this regard, the most frequently adopted cybersecurity frameworks are:

 Remember, you do not have an infinite number of employees or an unlimited budget.
 Put simply, you cannot protect against all possible cyber risks.
 Consequently, you need to prioritize risks in terms of both probability and the level of impact, and then prioritize your security preparations accordingly.